fiji-hpc/hpc-datastore-python-via-pybind/README.md

 you also have an option do build module from source.
 That way, you can be sure that the module will work on your machine.
 I will try to make sure, that binaries are recompiled for every bigger update.

+### Linux
+To use prebuilt library on linux, simply download corresponding file from [binaries/linux](binaries/linux), place it into your project and import it as usual (`import hpc_datastore`).

+### Windows
+To use prebuilt library on windows, download library file from [binaries/windows](binaries/windows) and place it into your project.
+You will also need all DLLs located at [binaries/windows/dlls](binaries/windows/dlls).
+Place DDLs into the same directory as downloaded binary.
+It is reccommended to put binary with DLLs into subfolder.
+If you want pack more binaries into your project (e. g. for compatibilty), you can place all of them into one subfolder (DLLs will be shared).
+After all of that, import library as usual (`import hpc_datastore`).

 ## Installation
 Download (or build) module and insert it into your python project.
 If you have got correct binary, you shall be able to import module just like any other, that is: **import hpc_datastore**